MikeDigitize/JSFundamentals/README.md

 ```

 If the above code was executed, what would be expected is that each button when clicked would log out its index (<code>i</code>).
-However, what actually happens is that all will log the last value of <code>i</code>, which in the above would be 2.
+However, what actually happens is that all will log the last value of <code>i</code>, which in the above would be <code>2</code>.
 The reason for this is whilst each callback function retains a reference to the same variable <code>i</code>, the value of it at assignment time is not remembered.
-So when it is reference in the console log it is looked up and its current value - 2 - is returned.
+So when it is referenced in the console log it's looked up and its current value <code>2</code> is returned.
 This example can be fixed through the use of an IIFE:

 ```javascript
 var btns = document.querySelector(".btn");